Skip to Content

 • Bald eagle, Haliaeetus leucocephalus.

-In Western Colorado, there are seven trails where you can view a variety of species that reach to the four corners.
-Within the Rocky Mountains, 27 trails range from northern to southern Colorado.
-Lastly, the Eastern Plains offers 20 trails, with the majority in the northeastern part of the state.
+In Western Colorado, seven trails unfold, allowing bird enthusiasts to witness a variety of species spanning the four corners.
+The Rocky Mountains, a haven for birdwatchers, boast 27 trails stretching from the northern to the southern reaches of Colorado.
+Completing the trio, the Eastern Plains present 20 trails, with the majority situated in the northeastern part of the state.

 Bird trail app